unpoly/unpoly3-slides/index.md

 Optional targets
 ================

-The following would require fragments matching `.content` and `.navigation`.

-The fragment `.flashes` will only be updated if there is a match in both the current page and server response (like `[up-hungry]`).
+If you suffix a target selector with `:maybe` it will only be updated if there is a match in both the current page and server response (like `[up-hungry]`).

+## Example

+The following would require fragments matching `.content` and `.navigation`.\
+If `.flashes` is missing in either current page or server response, no error is thrown.

 ```html
 <a href="/post" up-target=".content, .flashes:maybe, .navigation">